New methods to bound the critical probability in fractal percolation: Lower bounds for

-Then $p_c(M) := \inf\left\{p:\theta(p,M)>0\right\}$.
 We will often suppress some of the dependence on $M$ and $p$.
-It is well known that $\lim_{n\rightarrow\infty} \theta_n(p) = \theta(p) = \mathbb{P}(\bigcap_{n=0}^\infty \left\{K_n(p) \textrm{\ percolates}\right\})$, see \cite{Orzechowski}.\\ To obtain a proper coupling, we have to deal with diagonal connections.
-For example, the set $[0,1/2]^2\cup[1/2,1]^2$ percolates.
-We would like to ignore such diagonal connections, since in site percolation diagonal connections do not exist.
-Therefore we redefine percolation as follows.
-We say $K_n$ percolates if there is a left-right crossing of the square that does not use diagonal connections.
-Since diagonal connections break down almost surely, this does not change the limiting percolation probability.
-Also from now on connections, crossings and connected components in $K_n$ are similarly redefined.
+It is well known (see \cite{Orzechowski}) that

+To obtain a proper coupling, we will slightly modify the above definitions.
+For example, the set $[0,1/2]^2\cup[1/2,1]^2$ percolates (see Figure \ref{figure_diagonal}).
+We would like to ignore such diagonal connections in fractal percolation, since in site percolation diagonal connections do not exist.
+Therefore we redefine percolation as follows: \begin{definition} We say $K_n$ percolates if it contains $M^n$-adic squares $S_1,\ldots,S_k$ such that \begin{itemize} \item $S_1$ intersects the left side of the square $\left\{0\right\}\times[0,1]$.